the practical kitchen

 Practical Tips and Recipe Notes

-• Using Goat Cheese Logs or Homemade Goat Cheese: Less is more!
+• Be Careful if Using Goat Cheese Logs or Homemade Goat Cheese: Less is more!
 Their higher moisture content means they melt and spread out a lot.
 Too much will make your pizza soupy.
 Use no more than half an ounce.
 You'll still get that great tangy goat cheese flavor, but you definitely don't want soupy pizza.

 • Freeze the Mozzarella: If the mozzarella cheese is too soft to grate, pop it in the freezer for about 10 minutes then try again.